InnoPhaseIoT/innophase_doc/docs/Applications/2. Examples/Example_for_MQTT.rst

 |image49|

+.. rst-class:: imagefiguesclass
 Figure 26: CA key generation

 2. Create a certificate for the CA using the CA key created in step 1.